cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

-# Building ROCm Containers for Craylm: A Comprehensive Guide
+# Building ROCm Containers for ScalarLM: A Comprehensive Guide

 ROCm (Radeon Open Compute) provides an open-source software foundation for GPU computing on AMD hardware.
-In this guide, we'll walk through the process of building ROCm-enabled containers for Craylm, enabling you to leverage AMD GPUs for large language model training and inference.
+In this guide, we'll walk through the process of building ROCm-enabled containers for ScalarLM, enabling you to leverage AMD GPUs for large language model training and inference.

 ## Prerequisites